Package 'cleanepi'

 target_columns

-A vector of column names for events.
+A <vector> of column names for events.
 Users should specify at least 2 column names in the expected order.
 For example: target_columns = c("date_symptoms_onset", "date_hospitalization", "date_death").
-When the input data is a linelist object, this parameter can be set to linelist_tags if you wish to use the date sequence across only the tagged columns columns only.
-The date values in the target columns should be in the ISO8601 format (2024-12-31).
+When the input data is a <linelist> object, this parameter can be set to linelist_tags to apply the date sequence checking exclusively to the tagged columns.
+The date values in the target columns should be in the ISO8601 format, e.g., 2024-12-31.
 Otherwise, use the standardize_dates() function to standardize the target columns.

 Value